admissionCommittee/admissionCommittee/README.md

 ## Acknowledgments

-Hat tip to anyone who's code was used
+Hat tip com.github.admissionCommittee.to anyone who's code was used